 Checkpoints are common throughout Mozambique and drivers should obey police signals to stop.
 There have been reports of police soliciting bribes from tourists.

-Unmarked minefields are found away from the main road networks in remote, rural areas, especially in the central and southern provinces.
+Although all known minefields in Mozambique have been cleared, care should be taken when travelling away from the main road networks in remote, rural areas, especially in the central and southern provinces.
 Travellers should remain on well-travelled roads.

 Piracy occurs in the Indian Ocean.
 To the north of Mozambique’s waters, attacks by pirates against all forms of shipping around Somalia's waters and the Gulf of Aden continue to occur.
 The International Maritime Bureau issues piracy reports.
 See also our piracy bulletin for more information.